1on1pt/kickstarter-analysis/README.md

 ## Overview of Project

 A comprehensive analysis of Kickstarter campaigns was completed that included the timeframe of 2010 through 2017.
+Overall data included such categories as film and video, food, games, journalism, music, photography, publishing, technology, and theater.
+Subcatagory detail was also available and thus allowed for a thorough analysis.